-An OTEC system is only about 3 percent efficient.
-Pumping the water is a giant engineering challenge.
-In addition, the electricity must be transported to land.
-OTEC systems work best with a temperature difference of at least 20°C to operate.
-This limits its use to tropical regions where the surface waters are very warm.
-Hawaii, with its tropical climate, has experimented with OTEC systems since the 1970s.
-A small, grid-connected facility was inaugurated in Hawaii in 2015.
-The facility can power up to 120 homes and has received expansion funding.
+OTEC systems are presently not very efficient, and pumping water is a giant engineering challenge.
+OTEC systems work best when conditions allow for a 20°C temperature gradient, which limits its use to tropical regions where surface waters are very warm and the water is very deep.
+Hawaii, with its tropical climate, has experimented with OTEC since the 1970s.
+A small grid-connected facility was built in Hawaii in 2015 and has the potential to power a neighborhood or small military installation.